 Observations on the Ordinary

 I am a photographer based in Orlando, although my curiosity often takes me further afield—from the historic streets of St. Augustine and Boston’s Back Bay to the dense, rhythmic energy of NYC and Tokyo.
 The work shown here is rooted in a simple act: walking and observing.
-I aim to capture candid moments, believing that authenticity emerges when people remain immersed in their own daily rhythms rather than engaging in staged situations.
+I aim to capture candid moments, believing as I do that authenticity emerges when people remain immersed in their own daily rhythms rather than engaging in staged situations.

 The Philosophy of the Frame

-I find that candid street photography involves a balance of proximity and respect.
+I find that candid street photography involves a balance of proximity, timing, and respect.
 I get close to my subjects to feel the flow of the environment.
 I don't carry a shot list in my pocket or a set of expectations in my head, and the street offers no rehearsals.
 Falling into step with the crowd heightens my awareness and helps me anticipate moments in the stories unfolding around me.

 The Intentional Eye